- Family and Parenting

-I have three children and when my twins were years old and my son was six, I got the idea of taking them camping.
-My then husband told me I would hate camping because it was dirty and there were tight quarters and the kids would drive me crazy, etc. But a friend of my Dad's had a camper he was willing to let us use, and I wanted the opportunity to experience camping.
-So, off we went, for 3 nights and 4 days to a local campground about 20 minutes from our house.
-The camper had 4 bunk beds, which I slept in with the kids, and their dad slept at a different part of the camper, down in front because he wasn't going to stay at the campground the whole time.
-The camper also had a small kitchenette, a table with 2 upright bench seats, and a small bathroom.
+I have three children, and when my twins were years old, and my son was six, I got the idea of taking them camping.
+My then husband told me I would hate camping because it was dirty and there were tight quarters, and the kids would drive me crazy, etc. But a friend of my Dad's had a camper he was willing to let us use, and I wanted the opportunity to experience camping.
+So, off we went, for three nights and four days to a local campground about 20 minutes from our house.
+The camper had four bunk beds, which I slept in with the kids, and their dad slept at a different part of the camper, down in front because he wasn't going to stay at the campground the whole time.
+The camper also had a small kitchenette, a table with two upright bench seats, and a small bathroom.
 We set everything up with the help of my dad's friend, and he left as we started the campfire.

 My first thought about the campground was that it seemed like a city of campers, all next to each other, and too close for comfort.
 I didn't really like that part of the camping experience.
 I had thought we would have been way out in the woods somewhere, under the stars.
 Since this was my first camping experience, I didn't know that there are many different sites in a campground and having young children, the owner of the campground had set us up in an area that was close to the pool and the camp store for our convenience.
 The second day, we took a walk around the campground.
 I saw many different campsites, from just areas where you could pitch a tent, to areas with small wooden cabins that had electricity and small refrigerators.
 I already started dreaming of the campsite we would get the following year, and it would be more out in the woods.
 The kids enjoyed the campground store and the video games, and ice cream.
 We played miniature golf, swam daily, sometimes twice a day, and at night, all activity centered around the campfire.
 We became very good at making S'mores, and burning marshmallows!
 The 3-year-old girls decided they definitely didn't like the taste of burnt marshmallows, so improved their technique quite quickly, even at a young age.
 We enjoyed ourselves so much that we asked to stay one more night that first year.

-Each year after that, for 6 more years, we went to that same campground each summer.
+Each year after that, for six more years, we went to that same campground each summer.
 After the second year, their dad didn't go with us anymore.
-Turns out it was really him that didn't like camping, and the dirt and the cramped quarters...not me!
+It turns out it was really him that didn't like camping, and the dirt and the cramped quarters but not me!
 There must have been some projection there when he first made that comment that I wouldn't like camping.
 But the kids and I continued to go.
 We stayed in various types of shelter after that first year, sometimes in a tent, sometimes in a cabin, and once in another camper that was given to us.